A Bookworm's Travel Guide to St. Augustine

 Antiques and Things

 Another goldmine of book gifts can be found in several of St. Augustine's antique shops.
-For example, I stumbled upon this Charles Dickens' plate over at Antiques and Things (I didn't actually stumble upon it or it would be in a million porcelain shards).
+For example, I stumbled upon this Charles Dickens plate at Antiques and Things (I didn't actually stumble upon it or it would be in a million porcelain shards).
 Although it's a bit out of view, the plate to the left of this one honored Shakespeare.
-Yeah -- they really knew how to make classy gifts back then, which is why you'll only find treasures like Famous Author plates in an antique store.
+Yeah -- they really knew how to make classy gifts back then, which is why you'll only find treasures like famous author plates in an antique store.

 Profile Keywords